The Financial Technology Law Review: Saudi Arabia

 Payment services in Saudi Arabia will trigger the application of the Banking Control Law, which applies to banks generally.
 Thus, any payment services activities will require licensing by SAMA (i.e., PayPal, HyperPay and PayTab).
 Accordingly, where an entity desires to carry out payment services, it must obtain the necessary licences from SAMA, partner with an entity licensed by SAMA, or appoint a local agent licensed by SAMA and licence the local agent to carry out the payment services activities.

-With regard to making client data accessible to third parties, the introduction of the Open Banking Policy should enable customers to securely share their data with third parties in order for fintech companies to benefit from access to customers' data allowing new financial services to be offered.
+With regard to making client data accessible to third parties, the introduction of the Open Banking Policy should enable customers to securely share their data with third parties so fintech companies can benefit from access to customers' data allowing new financial services to be offered.
 As mentioned above, this policy is still undergoing different phases until its full implementation by 2022.
-As such, we should expect developments in this sector by next year.
+As such, we should expect developments in this sector by 2022.

 Cryptocurrencies, initial coin offerings (ICO) and security tokens